 Some banks charge a fee for using a person to handle transactions.
 If you’d like the ability to consult a teller, seek out bank accounts that don’t levy this charge.

 Don’t limit your banking options to banks with branches.
-Internet-only banks, like Ally, Axos Bank and Charles Schwab’s online banking, don’t have monthly maintenance fees, ATM fees and offer higher interest rates.
-Credit unions also tend to offer fewer, and cheaper, fees than traditional banks.
+Consider internet-only banks, like Ally, Axos Bank and Charles Schwab’s online banking, which often don’t have monthly maintenance fees or ATM fees and offer higher interest rates.
+Credit unions also tend to levy fewer (and cheaper) fees than traditional banks.

 In fact, if you’re interested in opening a savings account, credit unions and internet-only banks often pay higher interest rates on savings accounts than brick-and-mortar banks.
 Luckily, you don’t have to do all of the work when searching for a fee-free checking account with perks — MagnifyMoney’s got you covered.
 Just fill out the simple tool here to find a checking account.